capactio/capact/cmd/ocftool/docs/ocftool_action_status.md

 ### Examples

 ```
-# Get information about a workflow:
+# Get the status of a specified Action's workflow execution:
-ocftool action status my-action
+ocftool action status ACTION

-# Get the latest workflow:
+# Gets the status from a last-run Action's workflow execution:
 ocftool action status @latest

 ```